Office Timeline – free timeline maker

 On each swimlane, insert shapes to include details for each project phase or component that we set as a column in step 1 of these instructions.

-1. Go to Insert > Shapes and select the shape you like.
+a) Go to Insert > Shapes and select the shape you like.

-Add shapes to roadmap
+Add shapes to Excel roadmap

-2. Draw the shape.
+b) Draw the shape.
 Place the cursor in the needed position, on the swimlane or sub-swimlane where you want to position the shape and drag to draw.

-Draw a shape on the roadmap
+Draw a shape on Excel roadmap

-3. Adjust shape width to fit the time reference.
+c) Adjust shape width to fit the time reference.
 Roughly estimate the time frame of each project component represented by a shape and use the time band as a reference to adjust the size of the shapes.
 Drag the left end or the right end of the shape to bring the shape to the needed width, so that it matches the time reference on the timeline.

-4. Add as many shapes as needed in the desired format.
+d) Add as many shapes as needed in the desired format.
 Repeat steps a, b, c as many times as you want, adding various shapes to your roadmap, and placing them as needed.

 If you want to optimize the looks of your roadmap, here are some tips and tricks to help you format your roadmap in Excel:

-• i.
+i.
 Move multiple shapes at once.
 To so, click on the desired items after pressing and holding the Ctrl key, and drag and drop them into the new position.

-• ii.
+ii.
 Format shapes.
 Right-click on any shape and open the right-side Format Shape menu.
 Here, you can find a series of formatting options such as edit shape, change shape color, apply shape effects, text box positioning, aligning, grouping, and various text formatting options (text effects and coloring), which we’ll need later, after adding text to shapes.

-Format shape on roadmap
+Format shape on Excel roadmap

-• iii.
+iii.
 Align and group shapes.
 Selecting one or more shapes will also enable the Shape Format option in the top menu.
 Here, you’ll find options to align shapes vertically or horizontally…

-Align roadmap shapes
+Align roadmap shapes in Excel

 ... or manage shapes as a group (move more shapes at once or assign properties collectively instead of one by one):

-Group roadmap shapes
+Group shapes on Excel roadmap

-• iv.
+iv.
 Set the same height for multiple shapes.

 Select all shapes while pressing and holding the Ctrl key, then right-click and choose Select and Properties from the menu that shows up next.
 In the Format Shape pane that appears on the right, go to Shape Option > Size, and set the height using the corresponding control button.
 For our roadmap, we’ve set the height of our shapes at 0.3 inches.

-Set roadmap shape height
+Set roadmap shape height in Excel

 5. Add descriptions to shapes.